Minor in Medical Humanities

 One unit of credit equals four semester hours.

-Prerequisites: junior or senior standing; completion of two core courses and one elective prior to the clinical experience; permission of a coordinator.
-Also, students must meet with a coordinator at least a semester in advance of the clinical experience.
+Prerequisites: junior or senior standing; completion of two core courses and one elective prior to the clinical experience; permission of the program coordinator.
+Also, students must meet with the program coordinator at least a semester in advance of the clinical experience.
+Grading option: P/NP.

 This is a capstone course for the medical humanities minor.
 Weekly seminars, lectures, guest speakers and discussions are designed to develop a community of scholars engaging in wide-ranging discussions related to health care, ethics and the medical humanities.
 Each student completes a research investigation that has been approved by the instructor.
 Results of the research are presented orally to the seminar group and are submitted as a research paper.